- About Us

 - Contact Us

-Research suggests that diabetics under age 50 have a seven-times higher risk of succumbing to sudden cardiac death compared to nondiabetics.*
+Research suggests that people under age 50 who have diabetes have a seven-times higher risk of succumbing to sudden cardiac death compared to nondiabetics.*

 Sudden cardiac death occurs when the heart’s electrical system malfunctions and the organ suddenly stops.